dotnet/docs/docs/core/testing/unit-testing-mstest-analyzers-MSTEST0003.md

 - it should not be `static`
 - it should not be generic
 - it should not be `abstract`
-- its return type should be `void` or `Task`
+- it should return `void` or `Task`
 - it should not be `async void`
-- it should not be a special method (finalizer, operator...)
+- it should not be a special method (constructor, finalizer, operator...)

 ## How to fix violations